|Format||Credit Hours||Tuition||Application Deadline||Test Requirements|

 The University of Maine’s online Master of Education in Special Education with a Concentration in both High and Low Incidence Disabilities Concentration prepares you to provide high-quality education to students with mild to significant disabilities such as learning disabilities, autism, and/or emotional/behavioral disorders.
 You’ll learn how to use the latest evidence-based strategies to develop curriculum and create safe, inclusive, and culturally-responsive classrooms in a variety of educational settings.
 By understanding how to apply best practices, you can provide students with the proper attention, assistance, and instruction to help them succeed.

 - Earn your degree from anywhere.
 Our program is 100% online so you can learn when you want, wherever you are.

 - Learn from experienced faculty who are leaders in their field.
 Our faculty understand the challenges of special education professionals and conduct research in the areas they teach.

 - Same high-quality education as on-campus.
 Courses are designed and taught by on-campus faculty who are passionate about online teaching at Maine’s only public research university.
-Our program is also ranked as one of the best online programs in education by U.S. News.
+Our program is also ranked #108 in Best Online Master’s in Education Programs by U.S. News.